What is counselling?

 My role as your counsellor is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
 I do not give advice, make decisions for you or make judgements about your situation.

 What is expected of you the Client?

 Clients are encouraged to talk about their feelings which may be difficult and painful.
-You will be offered an initial session to help you to clarify what brings you to counselling and what you hope to get from it, giving you the opportunity to see if Paula's experience and style of working matches what you need at this time.
+You will be offered an initial session to help you to clarify what brings you to counselling and what you hope to get from it, giving you the opportunity to see if my experience and style of working matches what you need at this time.
 Often just clarifying and talking about your specific issues can bring an enormous sense of relief and release much needed energy.
-You will be seen weekly, usually on the same day and time each week.
+We will meet weekly, usually on the same day and time each week.
 Your session will last 50 minutes.
 Client's usually contract for an initial 6 sessions, and then review and agree to further sessions by mutual consent.

 Why do people have Counselling?

 There are many reasons for seeking counselling or therapy.
 You may be feeling upset, distressed and have problems with your feelings, thoughts, behaviour and your relationships with others.
 You may have had a life crisis such as bereavement, relationship breakdown, illness or other loss.
 You may have anxiety, depression or work related stress.
 You may feel that you lack direction and that life makes no sense, what ever the reasons making the decision to seek help is the first step towards a more positive state of wellbeing.

 • Addiction, Dependency, Alcohol, Drugs, Over eating, Gambling etc.